CriminalPancake/void-stranger-ap/README.md

 - The ability to access the interface, with a location on the Egg in Gor's chamber since it hints about the interface.
 Make sure to have the Void Memory for that check.

-The location and Item names are intentionally vague so as to minimize spoiling the game for other players, if you need to see what all the names mean you can check the item names here: https://github.com/CriminalPancake/void-stranger-ap/blob/main/voidstranger/Constants/ItemNames.py
+The location and Item names are intentionally vague to minimize spoiling the game for other players, if you need to see what all the names mean you can check the item names here: https://github.com/CriminalPancake/void-stranger-ap/blob/main/voidstranger/Constants/ItemNames.py